Superfluid excitations in rotating two-dimensional ring traps: Introduction

-This work is structured as follows: in Sec.~\ref{sec:Formalism}, we present the bubble trap.
-Since dealing directly with this potential can be complicated, we also discuss two approximations — the Mexican hat and the shifted harmonic oscillator, or ring trap potential.
-Then, in Sec.~\ref{sec:ringConfiguration}, we present the total Hamiltonian of the system, including rotation, from which we compute the energy of the system.
-This energy is minimized using a functional space described in Sec.~\ref{sec:diagram}, where we also present our results for the MH and SHO potentials.
+This work is structured as follows: in Sec.~\ref{sec:Formalism}, we present the bubble trap, and we analyze two limits of it -- the Mexican hat and the shifted harmonic oscillator.
+Then, in Sec.~\ref{sec:ringConfiguration}, we present the total Hamiltonian of the system, including rotation and strong confinement in the rotational direction, which gives the ring configuration.
+The energy of the system is minimized using a wave function described in Sec.~\ref{sec:diagram}, where we also present our results for the MH and SHO potentials.
 Seeking experimental alternatives to characterize the vortex configurations of the gas, in Sec.~\ref{sec: COllective modes} we introduce the sum rules formalism for evaluating the monopole and two-dimensional quadrupole collective modes, with special attention to how the vortex configuration affects these frequencies.
 Finally, we present our conclusions in Sec.~\ref{sec:conclusions}.
-In the Appendices, we provide more details on the derivation of results reported in the main text related to the virial theorem (Appendix~\ref{sec:ap1}), compressibility sum rules (Appendix~\ref{compressibility}) and the calculation of some relevant moments (Appendix~\ref{ap:moments_calculations}).
+In the Appendices, we provide more details on the derivation of results reported in the main text.
+Appendix~\ref{sec:app_sum_rules} deals with the collective modes and sum rules.
+We define the relevant excitation operators, present the two- and four-modes approaches to the quadrupole mode, calculate the necessary moments, and discuss the virial theorem.
+The compressibility sum rules are explained in Appendix~\ref{compressibility}.